Sharkbench

 Garbage Collection

-Go, often referred to as Golang, is a statically typed, compiled programming language designed at Google.
-It is syntactically similar to C, but with memory safety, garbage collection, structural typing, and CSP-style concurrency.
-Go is designed to be simple, efficient, and readable, with a focus on modern software design and concurrent programming.
-It is widely used in production at Google and many other organizations worldwide and is particularly favored for building network servers, data pipelines, and even command-line tools.
+Go is a statically typed, compiled programming language designed at Google that is syntactically similar to C but with memory safety and garbage collection.
+It is designed to be simple, efficient, and readable with a focus on concurrent programming.
+Go is widely used for building network servers, data pipelines, and command-line tools.

 Benchmarks